 8.4 Issues and Trends in Film

 Filmmaking serves both a commercial and artistic purpose.
-The current economic situation in the film industry, with increased production and marketing costs and lower audience turnouts in theaters, often sets the standard for the films big studios choose to make.
+The current economic situation in the film industry, with increased production and marketing costs and lower audience turnouts in theaters, often sets the standard for the films that big studios choose to make.
 Ever wonder why studios release so many remakes and sequels?
 This section explains everything needed to understand the motivating factors behind those decisions.

 The Influence of Hollywood

 In the movie industry today, publicity and product serve the same purpose.
 Even films that get a lousy critical reception can do extremely well in ticket sales if their marketing campaigns manage to create enough hype.
 Similarly, two comparable films can produce very different results at the box office based on their levels of publicity.
 This explains why the film What Women Want, starring Mel Gibson, brought in $33.6 million in its opening weekend in 2000, while a few months later, The Million Dollar Hotel, also starring Gibson, only brought in $29,483 during its opening weekend (Nash Information Services, 2000; Nash Information Services, 2001).
 Unlike in the days of the Hollywood studio system, the performers alone cannot draw audiences to a film.
 The owners of the nation’s major movie theater chains have a keen awareness that a film’s success at the box office has everything to do with studio-generated marketing and publicity.
-One of the film industry’s six leading studios Paramount produced What Women Want then widely released it on 3,000 screens after an extensive marketing effort, while Lionsgate produced The Million Dollar Hotel.
+One of the film industry’s leading studios, Paramount, produced What Women Want and then widely released it on 3,000 screens after an extensive marketing effort, while Lionsgate produced The Million Dollar Hotel.
 The independent studio did not possess the necessary marketing budget to fill enough seats for a wide release on opening weekend (Epstein, 2005).

 The Hollywood “dream factory,” as Hortense Powdermaker labeled it in her 1950 book on the movie industry (Powdermaker), manufactures an experience that combines art with a commercial product (James, 1989) .
 While the studios of today do not practice vertical integration to the same extent as during the studio system era, the coordinated efforts of a film’s production team still resemble a machine calibrated for mass production.
 The films the studios churn out result from a capitalist enterprise that ultimately looks to the “bottom line” to guide most major decisions.
 Hollywood operates an industry, and as in any other industry in a mass market, its success relies on control of production resources and “raw materials” and on its access to mass distribution and marketing strategies to maximize the product’s reach and minimize competition (Belton).
 In this way, Hollywood has an enormous influence on the films to which the public has access.

 Ever since the rise of the studio system in the 1930s, the majority of films have originated with the leading Hollywood studios.
 Today, the six big studios (Warner Bros.
-Pictures, 20th Century Studios, Paramount Pictures, Universal Pictures, Sony Pictures Entertainment, and Walt Disney Studios) control roughly 85-90 percent of the film business (Dick).
+Pictures, 20th Century Studios (now owned by Disney), Paramount Pictures, Universal Pictures, Sony Pictures Entertainment, and Walt Disney Studios) control roughly 85-90 percent of the film business (Dick).
 In the early years, audiences had familiarity with the major studios, their collections of actors and directors, and the types of films that each studio would likely release.
 All of that changed with the decline of the studio system; screenwriters, directors, scripts, and cinematographers no longer worked exclusively with one studio, so these days, while moviegoers may know the name of a film’s director and major actors, the identity of the studio that distributes it proves more challenging.
 However, studios still wield influence.
 For instance, they control the previews of coming attractions that play before a movie begins (Busis, 2010).
 Online marketing, TV commercials, and advertising partnerships with other industries—the name of an upcoming film, for instance, appearing on commercial products like Coke cans—can help the big-budget studios that have the resources to commit millions to prerelease advertising.
 Even though studios no longer own the country’s movie theater chains, the films produced by the big six studios frequent multiplexes.
 Unlike films by independents, big studio movies enjoy much larger ticket revenue opportunities.

-The Blockbuster Standard
+Option #1 – The Blockbuster

 While it may seem like the major studios make hefty profits, moviemaking today poses a much riskier, less profitable enterprise than during the studio system era.
 The massive budgets required for the global marketing of a film require huge financial gambles.
 Most movies cost the studios much more to market and produce—upward of $100 million—than their box-office returns ever generate.
-With such high stakes, studios have come to rely on the handful of blockbuster films that keep them afloat, movies like Barbie, Top Gun: Maverick, and Avengers: Endgame (New World Encyclopedia).
+With such high stakes, studios have come to rely on the handful of blockbuster films that keep them afloat, movies like Superman, Top Gun: Maverick, and Avengers: Endgame (New World Encyclopedia).
 The blockbuster film becomes a touchstone, not only for production values and storylines, but also for moviegoers’ expectations.
 Because studios know they can rely on certain predictable elements to draw audiences, they tend to invest the majority of their budgets in movies that fit the blockbuster mold.
 Remakes, movies with sequel setups, or films based on best-selling novels or comic books offer safer bets than original screenplays or movies with experimental or edgy themes.

-The Role of Foreign Films English-born Michael Apted, former president of the Director’s Guild of America, once said, “Europeans gave me the inspiration to make movies…but it was the Americans who showed me how to do it (Apted, 2007).”
+English-born Michael Apted, former president of the Director’s Guild of America, once said, “Europeans gave me the inspiration to make movies…but it was the Americans who showed me how to do it (Apted, 2007).”
 Major Hollywood studio films have dominated the movie industry worldwide since Hollywood’s golden age, yet American films have formed a symbiotic relationship of mutual influence with films from foreign markets.
 From the 1940s through the 1960s, for example, American filmmakers admired and emulated the work of overseas auteurs—directors like Ingmar Bergman (Sweden), Federico Fellini (Italy), François Truffaut (France), and Akira Kurosawa (Japan), whose personal, creative visions ended up reflected in the work of their American contemporaries (Pells, 2006).
 The concept of the auteur emerged in France in the late 1950s and early 1960s when French filmmaking underwent a rebirth in the form of the New Wave movement.
 The French New Wave, characterized by an independent production style that showcased the personal authorship of its young directors, continues to influence cinema to this day (Bergan).
 The generation of young, film school-educated directors that became prominent in American cinema in the late 1960s and early 1970s owe a good deal of their stylistic techniques to the work of French New Wave directors François Truffaut, Claude Chabrol, and Agnès Varda.

 Cultural Imperialism or Globalization?